-Section 3: The Secretary shall be the third officer of the Assembly, shall record the minutes of the Assembly and the Executive Committee and make the minutes available to the membership, shall announce the time and agenda of Assembly meetings, shall assist with elections, and shall assume other duties as may be determined by the Assembly.
+Section 3: The Secretary/Treasurer shall be the third officer of the Assembly, shall record the minutes of the Assembly and the Executive Committee and make the minutes available to the membership, shall announce the time and agenda of Assembly meetings, shall assist with elections, shall provide a brief spending report and account balance at Assembly meetings, shall coordinate access to funds with Business Manager, shall disburse funds based on Assembly or Executive Committee approval, and shall assume other duties as may be determined by the Assembly.

 Section 1: The Executive Committee shall be composed of the officers of the Assembly, the Assembly representative on the University Academic Senate, and the Assembly representative to the Faculty Council who shall not be officers of the Assembly.

 Section 2: The Executive Committee shall coordinate the work of the Assembly, shall act as liaison between the Assembly and the Dean, and shall assume such responsibilities as the Assembly may establish.

 Section 1: The Assembly shall have standing committees on Ranks and Promotion, Compensation and Benefits, Professional Development, and the Dittman Research Competition, all of which shall be advisory to the Dean.
 The members of these committees shall be elected by the Assembly in accordance with the eligibility requirements as stated in the By-laws governing each committee.

 Section 2: Committees may be established by either the Executive Committee or by the Assembly.